arun-gupta/arun-gupta.github.io/index.md

 ## 500 character version
 Arun Gupta is vice president of DevEx at JetBrains.
-He has over two decades of experience fostering developer communities at companies such as Amazon, Apple, Oracle, and Intel.
+He has 25+ years of experience fostering developer communities at companies such as Sun/Oracle, Amazon, Apple, and Intel.
 He has taken these companies through systemic changes to embrace open source principles, contribute, and collaborate effectively in open source.
-He is ex-Chair of the CNCF and OpenSSF Governing Board.
+He is the ex-Chair of the CNCF and OpenSSF Governing Board.
 He has delivered technical talks in 50+ countries and authored multiple books.
 He is a fitness and kindness enthusiast.

 ## Another one